Data Lake, Medallion Architecture, Bronze Silver Gold, Data Quality, Data Engineering

 Streaming in Silver

 For streaming architectures, the Silver layer often implements incremental processing.
-Tools like Apache Spark Structured Streaming or Flink consume from Bronze and write to Silver in micro-batches, applying transformations in near real-time.
+Modern streaming engines consume from Bronze and write to Silver in near real-time:

-Schema registry integration ensures that as schemas evolve in Kafka topics, your Silver layer transformations can adapt accordingly, preventing breaking changes from propagating downstream.
+Schema registry integration (Confluent Schema Registry or AWS Glue Schema Registry) ensures that as schemas evolve in Kafka topics, your Silver layer transformations can adapt accordingly, preventing breaking changes from propagating downstream.
+For more on schema management, see Schema Registry and Schema Management.

 Gold Layer: Business Value